TheDomcio/WonderfulPolishLanguage/README.md

 - [NanoKarrin](https://www.youtube.com/channel/UCue2Utve3Cz8Cb2eIJzWGUQ) - A Polish group creating covers of well-known songs.
 They are also create short parodies of some anime productions.
 - [Spychu91](https://www.youtube.com/user/Spychu91) - Announcements of new anime production and information from "that world".
 So if someone has already watched many productions and doesn't know what to watch, then maybe something of the [hypothetical] promising new series will interest him.

+#### Mathematical and Information Technology (Matematyczne i informatyczne)

+- [Tomasz Gwiazda](https://www.youtube.com/user/TDGwiazda) - Very well known online math teacher.
+He has several hundred videos published on his channel.
+It is mainly mathematics at elementary school level and no longer existing [gymnasium (gimnazjum)](https://en.wikipedia.org/wiki/Gymnasium_(school)) in Poland.
+When I went to school, it was 6 primary classes (and a sixth-grade graduation exam) and it was three years of middle school (and a gymnasium exam), even before the first grade of the elementary school, that I went to ["zerówka" (0 class)](https://pl.wikipedia.org/wiki/System_o%C5%9Bwiaty_w_Polsce#Wychowanie_przedszkolne) - Here you can read more about stages of education in Poland - [in English](https://en.wikipedia.org/wiki/Education_in_Poland) or preferably [in Polish](https://pl.wikipedia.org/wiki/System_o%C5%9Bwiaty_w_Polsce) (also worth checking out [here)](https://pl.wikipedia.org/wiki/Struktura_szkolnictwa_w_Polsce).
+- [MATMAG.pl](https://www.youtube.com/channel/UC49eEyfnpKEFvYDyHtifEo) - The YouTube channel for learning mathematics - mainly targeted to parents who would like to teach their children mathematics in a quite accessible [more] graphic way
+- [Matemaks](https://www.youtube.com/user/matemaks) - Next very cool channel to improve mathematical skills.
+Here you will learn mathematical knowledge at secondary school level - the knowledge necessary to pass the Polish [Matura exam](https://en.wikipedia.org/wiki/Matura#In_Poland) in mathematics.
+- [Pasja Informatyki](https://www.youtube.com/Pasjainformatykitutoriale) - Marvellous YouTube channel about computer science and related things.
+From here you can learn, among others, the basics of [C++ programming language ("Programming in C++.
+A course from scratch, for everyone")](https://www.youtube.com/watch?v=ErOzmh3BiXU&list=PLOYHgt8dIdoxx0Y5wzs7CFpmBzb40PaDo) in a very cool way and also you can see what knowledge is needed to pass exams for the Polish occupational title "IT Technician" (["Technik Informatyk"](https://pl.wikipedia.org/wiki/Technik_informatyk)).
+I am in the last class and already I passed one exam splited into theoretical part and practical part - [EE.08](https://www.youtube.com/watch?v=WxH9YNAfAao&list=PLOYHgt8dIdoz2fyn0gv4fs2t4tayalsh3) and in a few months, I'll be passing also splited into theoretical part and practical part - [EE.09](https://www.youtube.com/watch?v=Ugl3ZS62rvs&list=PLOYHgt8dIdoxOp0wtNk9Sle5WUsBZc6kq) - after passing all parts of both exams you can finish school with this title.

 ### VOD

 -  [Teatr Wielki VOD](http://vod.teatrwielki.pl) - Official VOD website of the Teatr Wielki.
 There you can watch archival versions of theatrical performances.